michaelmusty/.dotfiles/ISSUES.markdown

 Known issues
 ============

-*   The terminfo files probably still do not work on NetBSD (needs retesting and manual page reading).
 *   man(1) completion doesn't work on OpenBSD as manpath(1) isn't a thing on that system; need to find some way of finding which manual directories should be searched at runtime, if there is one.